mapariel/transformers/README.md

 ## Multihead

 To improve the accuracy of the model, four heads are used.
-Which means that four sets of matrices $K$, $Q$ and $V$ are used parallely.
+Which means that four parallely transformers layers are used, taking as inputs the same embeddings, and that the results of these layers (four vectors of length 256) are concatenated before the last linear layer.